These awards recognise diversity, accessibility and inclusivity - please see the details of each award for entry specifics.

 The award has gained recognition year on year, and attributes this to the increasing number of Asian performing groups that choose the Edinburgh Festival Fringe as the location for their global premieres.

 Mental Health Fringe Award

+The Mental Health Fringe Award, now in its second year, is presented by the Mental Health Foundation in recognition of the 2018 Edinburgh Fringe show that most compellingly addresses the subject of mental health.
+The winner will be invited to perform their show in Glasgow in May 2019 as part of the Scottish Mental Health Arts Festival, in partnership with the Tron Theatre’s Mayfesto programme.
 The purpose of the award is to encourage the creation of outstanding new work that explores subjects relating to mental health.
-The award has the support of the Scotsman newspaper, and the winner will be announced at the Scotsman Fringe Awards on Friday 25 August.
+The award has the support of the Scotsman newspaper, and the winner will be announced at the Scotsman Fringe Awards on Friday 24 August.